 - Can Stock Photo

 - Adobe Stock

 Licensing is one of the most popular ways to “sell” your photos online to brands, publishers, or anyone who might have an interest in using your photos for their own purposes.

 And that’s the key here.
 You need to work backward and think about how your photos can be used by a brand or publisher.
 Versatile photos that express ideas tend to be popular, especially when they feature human subjects.

 There are a lot of stock photo sites to choose from.
 Let’s look at the top places to sell photos online:

-Alamy pays contributors monthly and has a straightforward payment structure.
+Alamy pays contributors monthly and has a straightforward, user-friendly payment structure.
 If your images are exclusive with Alamy, you receive 50% of direct sales.
 Images not exclusive to Alamy receive 40% of all direct sales.
 There are also no long-term contracts with Alamy.

 Getting started is simple.
 All you have to do is create an account, submit your photos, authorize your store, and fill out the forms for each image, including model and liability releases—then start selling!

 Whether you’re a new photographer or an established pro, SmugMug can help sell your photos online with a beautiful portfolio, sales platform, and tools to help you grow.
 SmugMug lets you keep 85% of the profit between the price you set and SmugMug’s default print prices.